migopp/DLSort/README.md

 This is a very simple file, it simply tells the shell to run the Python script for DLSort at a designated file location.
 I have not included one here, as it would (likely) not work for you at all (unless your machine happens to be set up exactly the same as mine—same user and all).
 You'll need to create an extensionless file (the name is arbitrary) and, within it, write the following commands:
 ```
 #!/bin/sh
-Python [insert the file path to the Python script]
+Python <insert the file path to the Python script here>
 ```
 Then, in the terminal, give the following command:
 ```
-chmod 755 [insert the file path to the extensionless file that you just created]
+chmod 755 <insert the file path to the extensionless file that you just created here>
 ```
 After which, the extensionless file should turn into a Unix Executable, that—when run—will trigger the Python script (dl_sort.py).